iq-motion-control/iq-module-communication-doc/docs/manual/manual_redundant_throttle.rst

     :width: 50%

 Note that the first DroneCAN throttle is applied to the motor since no IQUART messages had been received before.
 Then, when both an IQUART and DroneCAN message are received, the IQUART throttle is applied.
 Last, DroneCAN throttles are only applied again once the throttle timeout is reached after IQUART disconnects.
+If for any reason, the module begins receiving
+IQUART throttles again at this point, the module will immediately start accepting those as IQUART has a higher priority.

 Configuration Example 2
 ##########################